IgorAnton/Custom-Assembler-Emulator/README.md

   <br />
   <br />
-First byte of the instruction contains the OPCODE for the instruction (higher 6 bits) and type of instrcution (lower 2 bits).\
+First byte of the instruction contains the OPCODE for the instruction (higher 6 bits) and type of instrcution (lower 2 bits).<br />
 Depending on the type of the instruction the rest of the bytes are used for operands. <br />
 Branch and Jump instructions store the label address begenign from the lowest bit( rightmost bit)<br />
 <br />